 | Searching for Science

 With everything digitized also being scientized, finding the defining is a living quest.
 Indeed science is an alphabet of possibilities.
 Yes, science is safe, except when it isn't, yet, as with Pi, the dividend is infinite.
-A poetry of mindful mending may fit this sending, but how snakes sidewind and sandfish swim, how early legged animals first crawled up, like a poet to his own shore, are the subtext to far beyond and more.
+A poetry of mindful mending fits our now-casting, but how snakes sidewind and sandfish swim, how early legged animals first crawled up, like a poet to his own shore, are the subtext to far beyond and more.

 to UK and US

 read by the author

 Audio available soon